WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 This is a temporary ban on your coins in participation of the CoinJoin.
 :::

+### How do I change the coordinator?

+Since Wasabi version [2.0.8](https://github.com/WalletWasabi/WalletWasabi/releases/tag/v2.0.8), the coordinator can be changed in the GUI in the _Coordinator_ tab in the settings.

+Go to settings -> select coordinator tab -> paste/enter the new URI -> restart Wasabi -> Wasabi will now use the new coordinator.

+Alternatively, the `MainNetCoordinatorUri` can be changed in the config file.

 ## Backup and Recovery

 ### How do I back up my mnemonic words?